Pecan Rice Pilaf

 - In a large saucepan, saute pecans in 2 tablespoons butter until toasted; remove from the pan and set aside.

 - In the same pan, saute onion in remaining butter until tender.
 Add rice; cook and stir for 3-4 minutes or until rice is lightly browned.
 Stir in the broth, 2 tablespoons parsley, salt, thyme and pepper.
 Bring to a boil.
 Reduce heat; cover and simmer for 10 minutes.

 Add carrots; simmer 3-5 minutes longer or until rice is tender.
 Stir in toasted pecans and remaining parsley.
 Fluff with a fork.

 Freeze option: Reserving pecans for later, freeze cooled pilaf in a freezer container.
 To use, partially thaw in refrigerator overnight.
 Microwave, covered, on high in a microwave-safe dish until heated through, adding 2-3 tablespoons water to moisten.
-Stir in pecans.
+Toast pecans; add to pilaf.
 Yield: 9 servings.